-Know that sinlessness is of two kinds: essential sinlessness and acquired sinlessness.
+Know that infallibility is of two kinds: essential infallibility and acquired infallibility.
 In like manner there is essential knowledge and acquired knowledge; and so it is with other names and attributes.
-Essential sinlessness is peculiar to the universal Manifestation, for it is his essential requirement, and an essential requirement cannot be separated from the thing itself.
-The rays are the essential necessity of the sun, and are inseparable from it.
-Knowledge is an essential necessity of God, and is inseparable from Him.
+Essential infallibility is peculiar to the supreme Manifestation, for it is His essential requirement, and an essential requirement cannot be separated from the thing itself.

-&lt;sup>1 The Manifestation of God.
+[‡]The Manifestation of God.